- Starting up

 All food businesses must be registered with us at least 28 days before opening.
 See the Food Business Registration page for further details and information on how to register.

 If you are looking to start up your own food business, you must comply with certain requirements.
 See the Food Standard Agency's (FSA) website Starting a Food Business section for further information.

 We offer a number of food safety training courses for caterers.
 See the Training Opportunities page for further information.

 E.coli 0157 is a harmful bacterium that is particularly dangerous because it can survive during refrigeration and freezing and is tolerant of acid, salt and dry conditions.
 If consumed, even at very low doses, it can lead to death or serious untreatable illness.

 The FSA has issued guidance for food businesses on how to control the risks associated with E.coli O157.

 Our Food Team fully endorses the guidance and urges you to implement all of the controls contained in the guidance.
 The guidance will help ensure that you produce safe food and can comply with the law.

-The guidance requires food businesses to make sure they are using appropriate disinfectants - you can download a list of disinfectants that meet the requirements of British Standards BS EN 1276:1997 or BS EN 13697:2001.
+The guidance requires food businesses to make sure they are using appropriate disinfectants that meet the requirements of British Standards BS EN 1276:1997 or BS EN 13697:2001.

-New regulations came into force on 11 April 2018 requiring all food businesses operators to put in place simple practical steps to manage acrylamide within their food safety management systems, ensuring that acrylamide levels are as low as reasonably achievable in their food.
-We have prepared an explanatory leaflet to inform you of the risks of acrylamide in food and what you can do to reduce the levels.
+Regulations that came into force on 11 April 2018 require all food businesses operators to put in place simple practical steps to manage acrylamide within their food safety management systems, ensuring that acrylamide levels are as low as reasonably achievable in their food.
+We have prepared an explanatory leaflet [PDF, 0.2MB] to inform you of the risks of acrylamide in food and what you can do to reduce the levels.

 Food allergen labelling and information